ericoporto/ags-manual-wiki/FAQ.md

 ---

-**Q. How do I put variable on a GUI label?**
+**Q. How do I put a variable on a GUI label?**

-A. [String.Format](String#stringformat) script function creates a string with variable values inside.
+A. [String.Format](String#stringformat) script function allows to create a string with variable printed in it.
 You may then use that string anywhere, for example, assign to a label's Text property.

 ---